 I am a Research Fellow in the Data Science Lab at Warwick Business School looking at how complex social systems behave.
-Together with Liz Buckingham-Jeffery, I organise Databeers Warwick, an informal networking event for all those interested in data stories.
+I am an organiser of Databeers Warwick, an informal networking event for all those interested in data stories.

 After an undergraduate degree in Physics and a Masters degree in theoretical physics both at Università degli Studi di Milano-Bicocca, I joined the Doctoral Training Centre in Complexity Science at the University of Warwick.
 I received a second Masters degree in Complexity Science and then carried on to obtain my PhD.